June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 actually only 6, since Alaska isn't contiguous and those darn Canadians won't our babies in their country in order to see the rest of our country, life is so

-will drive through Massachusetts, hopefully touching Rhode Island and Connecticut so all we will have left are Delaware, which we can probably swing through
+we will drive through Massachusetts, hopefully touching Rhode Island and Connecticut so all we will have left are Delaware, which we can probably swing

 June 14th - A drive to Hampton Beach via Maine -

-5. We drove past some beautiful lakes, and docks on the ocean.
+We drove past some beautiful lakes, and docks on the ocean.
 We had lunch at Hampton Beach that included some excellent New England clam chowder.
+After

-After lunch we walked through the cute touristy town.
-It was a bit cold today, the warmest it ever got on the seafront was about 60 degrees so we opted not to
+lunch we walked through the cute touristy town.
+It was a bit cold today, the warmest it ever got on the seafront was about 60 degrees so we opted not to go

-go bogey boarding today.
+bogey boarding today.
 Even if it were a sunny day the water being a bit nippy might have stopped us swimming to much as well.
-I will say, I never thought
+I will say, I never thought there

-there was a colder ocean than the California Pacific, but today I was proven wrong.
-The North Atlantic can definitely give the Pacific a run for it's money when it
+was a colder ocean than the California Pacific, but today I was proven wrong.
+The North Atlantic can definitely give the Pacific a run for it's money when it comes

-comes to competing for the chilliest ocean.
-Since Summer vacation doesn't start here for the kiddos for another week we had the town almost to ourselves
+to competing for the chilliest ocean.
+Since Summer vacation doesn't start here for the kiddos for another week we had the town almost to ourselves which was

-which was fun.
+fun.
 Laconia Bike Week is here and just up the road from Gary and Kathy's this weekend so there are tons of bikes driving by us everywhere we go.
+I personally

-Darn!
-Maybe we can sneak in from the ocean side.
-This evening Gary and Kathy took us to Sawyer's home of the best Maine lobster around.
+can sneak in from the ocean side.
+This evening Gary and Kathy took us to Sawyer's, home of the best Maine lobster around.
 It was delish!
+After dinner they

-After dinner they took us for a tour around town in their fun T top.
-Frank and I always have a fun time exploring new cities, but nothing beats a vacation when
+took us for a tour around town in their fun T top.
+Frank and I always have a fun time exploring new cities, but nothing beats a vacation when there are locals

 Beautiful, yet chilly, Hampton Beach